 Hearing loss can mimic cognitive decline and Alzheimer's

 Don’t assume you’re suffering from dementia if you’re having trouble understanding speech, or finding it exhausting to have simple conversations.
 Hearing loss has some of the same symptoms as cognitive impairment, so it’s vital to have regular hearing checks.

 If you do have hearing loss, though, it’s important to know you are at higher risk of developing dementia.
-Take as many preventative steps as possible, such as healthy lifestyle choices, taking medications as recommended, and staying active and socially engaged (the latter of which people with hearing loss struggle with and hearing aids can help with).
+Take as many preventative steps as possible, such as healthy lifestyle choices, taking medications as recommended, and staying active and socially engaged (hearing aids help!).

 How hearing loss may change the brain

 Hearing loss does seem to shrink some parts of the brain responsible for auditory response.
 In a study led by Jonathan Peelle, now at Washington University in St. Louis, older adults underwent brain scans while they listened to sentences of varying complexity.
 They also took tests that measured “gray matter,” the regions of the brain involved in muscle control, and sensory perception such as seeing and hearing, memory, emotions, speech, decision making, and self-control.

 It turned out that the neurons (brain cells) in people with hearing loss were less active when they focused on complex sentences.
 They also had less gray matter in the auditory areas.
 These effects may accumulate with time or be triggered by age: In other research, Peelle found that older adults with hearing loss do worse on speech comprehension tasks than younger adults with hearing loss.

 What research on dementia and hearing loss reveals